chayansurana3/FITIFY-Fitness-Tracker/README.md

-# 🚀 Fitness Tracking Website 🚀
+# 🚀 FITIFY - Fitness Tracking Website 🚀

-This is a fitness tracking website built using Node.js, Express, HTML, CSS, and JavaScript.
+FITIFY is a fitness tracking website built using Node.js, Express, HTML, CSS, and JavaScript.
 It provides various features for tracking and managing fitness-related information.
 It is designed to help you in your fitness journey by providing powerful tools to track your progress.

 ## Table of Contents
 - [Features](#features)